Tank, Binghamton, NY

 Last verified:

-Tank Neighborhood Market Intelligence
+Tank Neighborhood Overview

 The Tank neighborhood, officially part of Binghamton's West Side, is a distinct and historic area named for the large, iconic water storage tank that once stood prominently on the hill overlooking the city.
 Bordered roughly by Main Street to the north, the Chenango River to the east, and Riverside Drive to the south, it occupies a sloping terrain that offers some of the best panoramic views of downtown Binghamton and the surrounding valleys.
 This location made it a desirable residential enclave in the city's industrial heyday, home to many of the executives and professionals from the nearby Endicott Johnson factories and other corporations.